sean-smith/scale-out-computing-on-aws/README.md

 # Solution for Scale Out Computing on AWS (SOCA)

+## :wrench: How to install SOCA
-## 1) 1-Click SOCA installer
+### 1) Automated installer

 Visit https://aws.amazon.com/solutions/<link_tbd>

-Insert Emoji Warning: If you are planning to heavily customize your cluster, it's recommended you go with option 2 instead.
+:rotating_light: If you are planning to heavily customize your cluster, it's recommended you go with option 2 instead.

-## 2) How to build and install SOCA on your own AWS account
+### 2) Build and install SOCA on your own AWS account

 + 1\) Clone this git repository
 ```bash